Smoke - indoor air pollution

 The difference a simple technology can make

-Smoke from cooking in the home causes the deaths of 2 million mainly women and children every year.
+Smoke from cooking in the home causes the deaths of over 2 million mainly women and children every year.
 Writer and broadcaster Adam Hart-Davis visited Kenya to see the problem for himself, and to raise awareness of one of the biggest killers in the developing world.Read more

 In Nepal, indoor air pollution results causes the premature death of 8,700 people annually.
 In this video, see the effects of smoke in the home - and the impact of some practical solutions.Find out more